luv4bytes/trng/doc/spec.md

 POL (end loop) ends the current while loop if the value of the current cell is 0.

 (s. [lop](#lop))

-#### SET

-SET (set following value) is used to set the following consecutive value.
-This means that the bytes of the passed value will be stored each byte a cell.
-The pointer will be set accordingly.

-Syntax:

-    set [value]

-Example:

-    set Hello
-    pfw 1
-    inc 32
-    pfw 1
-    set World

 ### I/O instructions